joker-b/pi-connect-watch/README.md

 Each time a report is sent, the email will also contain the current IPv4 and IPv6 addresses of the pi.

+If the device IP address changes while logging network performance, say because of a dynamic DNS re-routing, a notification will be sent.

 To run (python2 btw):

 `python netwatch.py`